These days, one of the most common questions I get asked about business finance is, “Should I form an S corp?”

 How do you know if you’re ready for an S corp?

 Alright!
-Now that you know how this entity works, here are four things to ask yourself:
+Now that you know how this entity works, here are four things to ask yourself when starting your business:

 1. Can your business cover the additional costs?